mayasfn/smarthelp/README.md

 # 🎫 Ticket Agent

-An intelligent multi-role support ticket agent powered by **LangGraph** and **Snowflake Cortex** and **STreamlit**.
+An intelligent multi-role support ticket agent powered by **LangGraph** and **Snowflake Cortex** and **Streamlit**.
 This system automates the lifecycle of a support ticket—from initial AI-driven triage and priority classification to human-in-the-loop administrative resolution.

 ## ✨ Features

-- **Priority Classification** – Automatically classifies incoming messages as URGENT, HIGH, MEDIUM, or LOW priority
+- **Smart New-Ticket Evaluation** – Evaluates new issues (priority + metadata) before ticket creation and response generation
-- **Semantic Context Retrieval** – Uses Snowflake Cortex Search to find relevant past tickets and knowledge base articles
+- **Snowflake Cortex Search** – Retrieves relevant past tickets and knowledge base context to inform responses
-- **AI-Powered Responses** – Generates helpful, context-aware support responses using LLMs
-- **Ticket Management** – Creates new tickets or updates existing conversations
+- **AI + Human Support Loop** – Combines AI-generated replies with admin human-in-the-loop intervention in the same chat threads
-- **Conversation History** – Stores all messages for audit and continuity
+- **Lifecycle Tracking & Resolution** – Stores all agent messages and runs resolution checks to keep ticket status up to date

 ### 👥 **Dual-Role Interface**